 *Maximum 35-day course of therapy within a 90-day period

+Antidepressant Medications

+Prescriptions for antidepressant medications will require an approved clinical authorization for recipients under 6 years of age.
+Pharmacy claims for antidepressant medications will be checked for therapeutic duplication.

+Therapeutic Duplication

+Pharmacy claims for a tricyclic antidepressant will deny if there is an active claim on the recipient’s file for a tricyclic antidepressant.

+Pharmacy claims for selective serotonin reuptake inhibitors (SSRIs) will deny if there is an active claim on the recipient’s file for a SSRI.

 Antihistamine/ Decongestant Products

 Prescribed single-entity antihistamines are covered for all recipients.
 Antihistamine-decongestant combinations are covered for all recipients when prescribed for the medically approved indication of allergic rhinitis (seasonal or perennial).